kermitdafrog8/tde-slackbuilds/README.md

 Any package, or set of packages, can be selected in the 'TDE Packages Selection' screen.
 Information about dependencies for some packages has been added at the bottom of the dialog screen.

-14.0.10 source archives will be downloaded from a geoIP located mirror site, or the development sources [14.0.x/14.1.0] cloned or updated from cgit.
+14.0.11 source archives will be downloaded from a geoIP located mirror site, or the development sources [14.0.x/14.1.0] cloned or updated from gitea.
 Downloading can be done pre-build [useful for an off-line build], or during the build.

 If you're curious about what this might involve, [take a look at a sample build set up](https://ray-v.github.io/A_typical_TDE_SlackBuild.html).